First time buyer’s guide to buying your first home

 In order to get a mortgage, you’ll need a deposit.
-This is usually a minimum of 5% of a property’s total value.
+The total deposit you’ll need for a mortgage depends on the value of the home.
+Typically, you’ll need a minimum of 5% of a property’s total value.

 Sometimes saving for a deposit can be tough.
 You may have financial help from your parents or grandparents, you may sell your car or simply may cut back on your spending.
 However you save, the bigger your first time buyer deposit, the better your mortgage options will be.

 Credit checks play a big part when applying for a mortgage.
 If you have a poor credit score, your mortgage application will likely be rejected.
 Fortunately, there are lots of things you can do to boost your credit rating so make a point of doing your research.

 - Get a copy of your credit file